joolstorrentecalo/gitlab-foss/doc/api/projects.md

 Interact with [projects](../user/project/index.md) by using the REST API.

-NOTE:
-Users with any [default role](../user/permissions.md#roles) can read project properties with the Projects API.
-Only users with the Owner or Maintainer role can edit project properties in the UI or with the API.

 ## Project visibility level

 A project in GitLab can be private, internal, or public.